spacetelescope/jdaviz/docs/cubeviz/import_data.rst

 ***************************

-By design, Cubeviz only supports data that can be parsed as :class:`~specutils.Spectrum1D` objects.
-Despite the name, :class:`~specutils.Spectrum1D` supports 3D cubes and allows the Python-level interface and parsing tools to be defined in ``specutils`` instead of being duplicated in Jdaviz.
+By design, Cubeviz only supports data that can be parsed as :class:`~specutils.Spectrum` objects. :class:`~specutils.Spectrum` supports 3D cubes and allows the Python-level interface and parsing tools to be defined in ``specutils`` instead of being duplicated in Jdaviz.
-:class:`~specutils.Spectrum1D` objects are very flexible in their capabilities, however, and hence should address most astronomical spectrum use cases.
+:class:`~specutils.Spectrum` objects are very flexible in their capabilities, however, and hence should address most astronomical spectrum use cases.
 If you are creating your own data products, please read the page :ref:`create_products`.

 Cubeviz will automatically parse the data into the multiple viewers as described in :ref:`cubeviz-display-cubes`.
 For the best experience, data loaded into Cubeviz should contain valid WCS keywords.
-For more information on how :class:`~specutils.Spectrum1D` uses WCS, please go to the `Spectrum1D defining WCS section <https://specutils.readthedocs.io/en/stable/spectrum1d.html#defining-wcs>`_.
+For more information on how :class:`~specutils.Spectrum` uses WCS, please go to the `Spectrum defining WCS section <https://specutils.readthedocs.io/en/stable/spectrum1d.html#defining-wcs>`_.
 To check if your FITS file contains valid WCS keywords, please use `Astropy WCS validate <astropy.wcs.validate>`.
 For an example on loading a cube with valid WCS keywords, please see the :ref:`cubeviz-import-api` section below.

-Loading data without WCS is also possible as long as they are compatible with :class:`~specutils.Spectrum1D`.
+Loading data without WCS is also possible as long as they are compatible with :class:`~specutils.Spectrum`.
 However, not all plugins will work with this data.

 .. _cubeviz-viewers: